 As the day ends we climb out and do the best to cover our tracks with whatever materials are lying around, the ruptured bags of household rubbish seem to be the most effective.
 Recently we have used a fake dog turd and a plastic garden chair with one missing leg stolen to block gaps holes in the site perimeter, both now stolen.
 Where the three-legged garden chair is now we would love to know, we suspect it is somewhere near a pile of bricks capable of supporting it.
 We did admire the resolve of whoever took the leap of faith to pick up the fake turd.

-The Row by Day of Archaeology, unless otherwise expressly stated, is licensed under a Creative Commons Attribution-ShareAlike 3.0 Unported License.
+The Row by aag_arch is licensed under a Creative Commons Attribution 4.0 International License.